Frequently Asked Questions

 Cash - Cash payments are accepted only at the Cashier's Office located on the first floor of Harris Hall (1015 Floyd Avenue).
 Hours of operation are 9 a.m. until 3 p.m., Monday through Friday.
 Please do not mail cash.

 Do you accept credit/debit card payments for tuition and fees?

 A convenience fee of 2.75% (minimum $3) is charged for all credit/debit card payments.
-VISA is not accepted.
+The convenience fee is nonrefundable.